Akuli/python-tutorial/README.md

 working on a large project, and your code would be really repetitive without these things.

-You can experient with these things freely, but please **don't use these techniques just because you know how to use them.** Prefer the simple techniques from the Basics part instead when possible.
+You can experiment with these things freely, but please **don't use these techniques just because you know how to use them.** Prefer the simple techniques from the Basics part instead when possible.
 Simple is better than complex.